zaiddA/Syfe-Assign/docs/GRAFANA.md

 | `grafana/nginx-requests-dashboard.json` | Total requests per second | `sum(rate(nginx_http_requests_total{...}[5m]))` |
 | `grafana/nginx-5xx-dashboard.json` | 5xx requests per second (with zero fallback) | `sum(rate(nginx_http_requests_total{code=~"5.."}[5m])) or on() vector(0)` |

-Feel free to import one panel, edit it, and then use **Share → Export** to build a combined dashboard.
-If you do, drop the new JSON back into this folder so it stays versioned.

 ## Extra polish ideas
 - Add units/transformations (e.g. MiB for memory).
 - Draw horizontal threshold lines to match the alert values in `values.yaml`.
 - Hook alert rules to Grafana’s Contact points if you want alert routing managed there instead of PrometheusRule.

-Snapshots are handy for quick demos (**Share → Snapshot**), but they’re read-only.
-Always ship the JSON export if you want reviewers to load the actual dashboard.